ClericPy/torequests/README.md

 # torequests

-####Using tomorrow to make requests async, but not fit python2.x any more.
+#### Using tomorrow to make requests async, but not fit python2.x any more( by intention ).

-## The only reason to use it is: nothing to learn & easy to use.(And it can run on windows.....)
+The only reason to use it is: nothing to learn & easy to use.(And it can run on windows.....)

 # Tutorial

+first of all:
+>pip install torequests -U

 ## tPool:

 >### The args:
-num means Pool size; session is requests.Session; retry is the times when exception raised; retrylog is one bool object and determined whether show the log when retry occured; logging args will show what you want see when finished successfully.
+num means Pool size; session is requests.Session; retry is the times when exception raised; retrylog is one bool object and determined whether show the log when retry occured; logging args will show what you want see when finished successfully; delay will run after some seconds, so it only fit float or int.

 ========================
 #####Usage: